Professor, Ocean Engineering and Marine Sciences

 Building the Florida Tech Sustainability Program within the larger Space Coast region has been a primary focus since 2010.
-The program exceeded 100 Sustainability Major and Minor graduates in 2017.
+The program will exceed 150 Sustainability Major and Minor graduates in 2020.
 Diverse students have administered the Coastal Climate Adaptation Library, with over 2700 pdfs available on coastal climate adaptation from 90 global regions.

 Ph.D.
 Rosenstiel School of Marine & Atmospheric Sciences, University of Miami

 M.S.
 Universidad de Puerto Rico, Dept. de Ciencias Marinas

 B.S.
 Florida Institute of Technology, Dept. of Biological Sciences

 - F.I.T.: Professor, Sustainability Program Chair, 2010-present; Online Sciences Program Chair, 2011-14; Research Professor and Doherty Fellow, 2007-11

 - Environmental Defense Fund: Senior Scientist, Caribbean Program Manager, Miami, 2000-2007